 It is the policy of the James Cook University Library that members of the community are welcome to come into the Library and use resources on the premises.

-Special Collections are accessible through the Helen Mays Reading Room which is open from Monday to Friday between the hours of 9.00am – 4.30pm.
-The reading room is not open weekends.
-To confirm your visit and ensure assistance contact InfoHelp in the Library or the Special Collections Librarian before you visit.
+Special Collections are accessible through the Helen Mays Reading Room which is open from Tuesday to Friday between the hours of 9.00am – 4.30pm.
+The reading room is closed Saturday, Sunday and Monday.
+To confirm your visit and ensure assistance contact Special Collections before you visit.

 Prior appointments are very much appreciated and requests may be made in advance by email.